sandypockets/unlearn/README.md

 # Unlearn
 Unlearn is a simple educational web application that challenges what you thought you knew.
-It's a journey through time, exploring how facts, common knowledge, and scientific understandings have changed since you last studied the subject, illustrating that knowledge is not static.
+Using AI to explore facts through predefined categories, Unlearn helps illustrate that knowledge is not static.

 ![Unlearn](https://github.com/sandypockets/unlearn/blob/main/docs/unlearn.png?raw=true)